 How the project works

-The Kwinana facility will use Keppel Seghers moving grate technology, which thermally treats the waste and converts the recovered energy into steam to produce electricity.
+The Kwinana Waste to Energy project will use Keppel Seghers moving grate technology, which thermally treats the waste and converts the recovered energy into steam to produce electricity.
 Metallic materials will be recovered and recycled, while other by-products will be reused as construction materials.
+Read more about bioenergy and energy from waste.

 Area of innovation